-The CTA Governance is a volunteer-run Board of Directors.
+The CTA Leadership Team is a volunteer-run Board of Directors.
 The elected members of the Board—president, vice president, secretary, and treasurer—are elected for a two-year term and all CTA members in good standing are eligible to vote.
 Elections are held in the spring of even-numbered years.
-In addition, the Board appoints coordinators to help with additional tasks.
-We currently have appointed a social media coordinator and a membership coordinator.
+In addition, the Board appoints volunteers to help with additional tasks.
+We currently have appointed a webmaster, membership coordinator, social media coordinator and a mentoring program coordinator.

 Jennifer Nielsen is an ATA-certified Spanish to English translator specializing in Mexican legal, civil registry and business documents, as well as remote simultaneous interpreting and copywriting.
 She also works as a translator mentor, trainer and speaker and is the former president of the Mexican Translators Association (Organización Mexicana de Traductores).

 She has worked in the language industry for ten years as teacher and translator, conference and liaison interpreter, localization project manager, and copywriter and holds a BA in Spanish from Western Colorado University and an MA in Spanish<>English Translation and Interpreting from the Universidad Autónoma de Guadalajara in Mexico.
 She is also a superhero-mom of twin boys, dual citizen of Mexico and the United States, and is currently based out of Denver, Colorado and Puerto Vallarta, Mexico.
 When not behind her computer in her home office, she can be found sipping a cold beverage on the beach or playing in the waves around Puerto Vallarta with her husband and kids.